How to Get Rid of Kissing Bugs

 The last thing you want to do is kiss a kissing bug.
-They’re known for being an assassin in the insect world and taking up residence almost anywhere on your property.
+They’re known for feeding on blood from humans and animals and taking up residence almost anywhere on your property.
 Learn how to get rid of kissing bugs here.

-Don’t be fooled by the seemingly harmless name: Kissing bugs, also known as assassin bugs, carry diseases that can affect humans when the bite is scratched, allowing the bacteria to enter the skin.
-While these bugs help by eating other insects that invade your garden, it may not be worth keeping them around since they also feed on humans.
-These bugs get their moniker from their tendency to bite around the eyes and mouth, so it’s essential to find ways to keep these pesky, nocturnal insects out of your house.
-A kissing bug bite isn’t harmful to everyone who’s bitten, but there are still risks of infection from venom or feces left behind.
+Don’t be fooled by the seemingly harmless name: Kissing bugs, which are a specific type of assassin bug, carry diseases that can affect humans and animals.
+These bugs got their moniker from the belief that they had a tendency to bite around the eyes and mouth; however, a kissing bug can bite a human or animal on any part of the body.
+It’s essential to find ways to keep these pesky, nocturnal insects out of your house.
+A kissing bug bite isn’t harmful to everyone who’s bitten, but there is a risk of infection from feces left behind after this bug has bitten its victim.
 If you live in the warm southern region of the country, it’s likely you’ve seen these insects and want to know how to get rid of kissing bugs.

 Time required: 1 to 2 days